There’s no other way to say it: quality protein is expensive!

 I didn’t realize HOW pricey it was though, until we ventured on the Whole30 and had to buy 31 ½ pounds of meat every week… MINIMUM.

-Although we’ve officially finished the Whole30, we enjoyed many aspects of the elimination diet.
-Going forward, I’m looking for non-meat sources of high protein foods that are cheap and healthy so we still get amazing nutrition, but can build our savings account back up too!
+Although we finished the Whole30 some time ago, we did enjoy many aspects of the elimination diet.
+Since then, I’ve been focused on non-meat sources of cheap foods with protein so we still get amazing nutrition but can build our savings account back up too!

 I’ve seen eggs for as cheap as 69¢ per dozen at ALDI and upwards of $5.99 per dozen at Sprouts.

-I make beans in the Instant Pot and they’re ready in less than an hour without any soaking.
-You can make beans in the slow cooker too; it just takes a little longer.
+I make beans in the Instant Pot (I like this one) and they’re ready in less than an hour without any soaking.
+You can make beans in the slow cooker too (here’s the one I use); it just takes a little longer.

 (One serving is usually ¼ cup, which would cost 4¢ and yield 10.4g protein)